Gigaspaces/xap-docs/site/content/sbp/excel-space-viewer.markdown

 The Excel Space Viewer allows you to create views of data to a certain space class.
 The generated view is a tabular representation of the displayable class fields, numeric and textual types.
 In the view, each class field is represented by a column, and each row in this column represents an instance of the class.

-{{% infosign %}} Field values that are not of a numerical, textual or dates will not be displayed.
+{{<infosign>}} Field values that are not of a numerical, textual or dates will not be displayed.
 This includes collections, arrays, user defined types or any other complex objects.

-{{% infosign %}} It is possible to create several views in the same spreadsheet.
+{{<infosign>}} It is possible to create several views in the same spreadsheet.
 All views can display data for the same space, or for different spaces.
 If you are displaying data for a different space, you need to connect to that space before creating an additional view.
 The Space Viewer toolbar includes the following options:

 - **[Create View](#Creating New View)** -- allows you to create and customize a new view